voidnologo/shadowrun/_posts/2018-11-19-scrapyard_part2.md

 ---
 layout: post
-title: The Scrapyard Part 2: Supremely Silent Security Scuffles
+title: "The Scrapyard Part 2: Supremely Silent Security Scuffles"
 ---

 Our adventure began where the last one left off: in the middle of a forsaken scrap yard.